yashagarwal0307/Assignment-Automatic-speech-recognition-and-NER-classification-/README.md

 ### 1. Automatic Speech Recognition (ASR)

-* A **Whisper-based pretrained ASR model** was used to transcribe medical speech into text.
+* A **Whisper small a pretrained ASR model by OpenAi** was used to transcribe medical speech into text.
 * Output: raw transcription of spoken audio.

 ### 2. Named Entity Recognition (NER)

-* A **medical domain NER model** was applied to identify relevant entities.
+* A **A pretrained d4data/biomedical-ner-all** was applied to identify relevant entities.
 * Categories extracted:

   * **Disease/Disorder**